 Orgasm does not have to happen every time you make love, but it is a nice conclusion.
-If you do not have a partner, or you have not been able to have an orgasm with your partner, loving yourself is a sexually satisfying option for achieving orgasm.
-It is also a great way to teach your partner what you need in order to reach orgasm.
-The key to the best possible orgasm is to be honest and open with your partner about what you like and don’t like and what you need to feel great, whether it be a certain type of touch, kissing, or caressing.
+If you do not have a partner, or you have not been able to have an orgasm with your partner, loving yourself is a sexually satisfying option for achieving an orgasm.
+It is also a great way to teach your partner what you need to reach orgasm.
+The key to the best possible orgasm is to be honest, and open with your partner about what you like and don’t like and what you need to feel great, whether it be a certain type of touch, kissing, or caressing.

 Shed the Shame

 The ‘M word’ has long been surrounded with taboos.
 Many illnesses have been attributed to masturbation—everything from hairy palms to blindness.
 Infants and children touch their genitals because it is pleasurable and makes them feel good.
 Depending on what you were told as a child by your parents to curb this behavior, you may think that masturbation is either a healthy, normal practice or a “dirty” one.
 Some people believe that masturbation should be censured because it stops people from seeking out another for sexual intimacy.
 Others believe if we promote masturbation, people will stop seeking out dangerous encounters that could lead to diseases like HIV, syphilis, or gonorrhea.
-Whatever your opinion of masturbation, let us start off by saying masturbation is not only normal, it is healthy.
+Whatever your opinion of masturbation, let us start off by saying masturbation is not only normal, but also healthy.
 Women and men equally enjoy masturbation.

 According to Lou Paget in her book The Big O, Orgasms: How to Have Them, Give Them, and Keep Them Coming, almost 70 percent of women cannot reach orgasm through penetration alone.
 There is nothing wrong with you if you are in this group; this is quite normal.
 Manual stimulation of the clitoris is required by most women.
-Paget also says that, for most women, the reason for no or few orgasms with a partner boils down to two issues: one, she isn’t being stimulated in a way that works for her; or two, she is not mentally present.
+Paget also says that, for most women, the reason for no or few orgasms with a partner boil down to two issues: one, she isn’t being stimulated in a way that works for her; or two, she is not mentally present.
 As a result, it is often easier for a woman to be orgasmic on her own.

 Put on some nice music, have a bath with your favorite aromatherapy products, light a candle, lock your bedroom door, put your lubricant on the bedside table, and relax.
 Don’t forget to breathe.
 Breathing is one of the most important aspects of great orgasms.

 Touch your genitals—they are a pleasure center like no other.
 Try stroking or massaging all the areas of your genitals to find out how it feels.
 Some women like to use two fingers together.
 They begin stroking or rubbing on the upper part of the hood of the clitoris.
 Apply pressure to the mons pubis, massage your nipples, and caress the inner areas of your thighs.
 Explore the inner third of your vagina.
-Contract your vaginal muscles, and release; contract, and release.
+Contract your vaginal muscles, and release, contract, and release.
 Experiment with different pressures and movements.
 Breathe in and out in a rhythmic manner.
 Get in tune with how your genitals feel.
 Women are often disconnected from this area of their bodies.
 It is time to reconnect.

 Fantasize.
 Dream up images that make you feel sexy.
 Remember: no negative self-talk.
 If all of a sudden you find you are chastising yourself for having these thoughts, remind yourself that you are a beautiful, healthy, sexy woman who deserves to have great orgasms.
 There are no ‘dirty’ thoughts.